gcallah/hambone/chaps/chap1.md

 Claude waved his hands back and forth as though blessing the congregation at a church service.

-"Now listen, it only right you mourning your pappy.
+"Now listen, it only right you mournin' your daddy.
 But boy, enough is enough.
 You're not the only one who lost his daddy.
 You see my daddy anywhere round here?
 Everyone here gonna lose their daddy sooner or later, if they ain't done so already.
 That just the way of things.
 You upset about that, you gotta take the issue up with our good Lord.
-And given our situation, we gotta ask you to drop your intent to go back to Georgia, and stick around here for the present."
+And given our situation, we gotta ask you to drop your intention to stay back in Georgia, and stick around here for the present."

 (Hampton, who played guitar, had been knocking around the music scene in Athens, trying to get a band going, but without much success.)